 A two-part guide to the federal security clearance process.
 Part one includes a survey of past and present law, guidelines for security clearance decisions, and an explanation of how an applicant’s conduct is evaluated.
 Part two covers issues involved in denial or revocation of clearances, various federal appeals processes, and some practical tips to follow before submitting an application for security clearance.

-This article by TELG managing principal R. Scott Oswald was published by Westlaw Journal Government Contract on October 17, 2011.
+TELG managing principal R. Scott Oswald was published by Westlaw Journal Government Contract on October 17, 2011.

 Introduction to the Federal Security Clearance Process